MattMcFarland/codepix-server/README.md

 - [ ] show the language being used at the top of each post (like near the time)

+- [ ] show how the images are converted in a way that preserves their appearance on twitter.

+- [ ] fix responsive issues

 ### testers

 tatadile@gmail.com